What could be better for breakfast than these delicious Browned Butter Peach Scones, loaded with fresh peaches and warm from your oven.

 - 1 large egg

 - Cook butter in a heavy saucepan over medium heat, stirring constantly until it foams, turns clear, and then turns a deep brown, about 6 minutes.

 - Pour browned butter into a glass measuring cup and chill in the freezer until solid and chilled, about 1 1/2 hours (Alternatively, brown butter up to a day ahead and let solidify in the refrigerator).

 - Preheat oven to 400°F and line a baking sheet with a silicone mat or parchment paper.
 Whisk together flour, sugar, baking powder, baking soda, salt, and cinnamon in a large bowl.

 - Dice chilled brown butter into 1/2-inch pieces; sprinkle over flour mixture and use a pastry cutter to cut in evenly until mixture resembles coarse meal.

 - Place peaches between layers of paper towels and press gently to remove moisture; add to flour mixture, folding in gently.

 - Whisk together buttermilk, egg, and vanilla extract in a small bowl; add to flour mixture and fold in just until moist.

-- Use a floured bench scraper to scrape dough out onto prepared baking sheet; generously flour hands and pat dough into an 8-inch circle.
+- Use a floured bench scraper to scrape the dough out onto a prepared baking sheet; generously flour hands and pat dough into an 8-inch circle.